 I love these new strippers that don’t smell like a chemical factory.
-I had to apply several layers of it, but it went on quick and easily.
+I had to apply several layers of it, but it went on quickly and easily.
 I used a throw-away cheap brush for this because I knew it would never be suitable for painting again.
 I waited a couple of hours for the stripper to do its thing.
-With a putty knife, I scraped most of the sticky stuff of and then I finished with water and a cloth.
+With a putty knife, I scraped most of the sticky stuff off and then I finished with water and a cloth.
 Rinse and repeat until I was satisfied that the top would hold the paint well.

 I didn’t bother with this process on the legs.
 I am lazy.
 Sue me 🙂